 2.21 "Nomination(s)" means the request(s) sent to the Transporter(s) for the quantity of Gas which SELLER/BUYER wants transported.

-2.22 "Replacement Costs" means the reasonable cost to BUYER to obtain from a source other than SELLER all or part of the Gas not delivered by SELLER.
-The parties agree that the relevant Gas Daily® price will be one, but not the sole, indicator of reasonableness.
+2.22 "Replacement Costs" means the lesser of (a) the reasonable cost per MMBtu to BUYER to obtain from a source other than SELLER all or part of the Gas not delivered by SELLER, or (b) the relevant Gas Daily® price per MMBtu.

-2.23 "Resale Costs" means the reasonable price received by SELLER from a purchaser other than BUYER for all or part of the Gas not taken by BUYER.
-The parties agree that the relevant Gas Daily® price will be one, but not the sole, indicator of reasonableness.
+2.23 "Resale Costs" means the greater of (a) the reasonable price per MMBtu received by SELLER from a purchaser other than BUYER for all or part of the Gas not taken by BUYER or (b) the relevant Gas Daily® price per MMBtu.

 2.24 "SELLER'S Transporter(s)" means the gathering system(s) and transportation system(s) that move the Gas from its source of supply to the Delivery Point(s).